agorapp-dao/agorapp-solana/packages/content/solana/rust/intro-to-solana/public/cpi/lesson.md

 ### Program signed accounts

-Programs can issue instructions that contain signed accounts that were not signed in the original transaction by using _Program derived addresses_.
+Programs can issue instructions that contain signed accounts that were not signed in the original transaction by using _Program Derived Addresses_.

 To sign an account with program derived addresses, a program may invoke_signed().